YxJannis/audio_stego_wt/README.md

-# audio_stego_wt
+# Audio Steganography
-Code for audio steganalysis for echo hiding in wavelet domain
+Experimental code for embedding steganographic messages in audio signals using
+- Discrete/Continuous Wavelet Transform
+- Echo Hiding
+- Phase modulation

+standalone or in conjunction with each other.

+*Project during winter semester 2020/21 at Bauhaus-Universität Weimar*